Reading a contemporary artwork through the lenses of Erwin Panofsky. Text written in 2019.

 Miguel Martin, Haemophobia, 2014, Indian ink on watercolour paper, 59×84 cm.

-In 1939 was published the first edition of Studies in Iconology written by the art historian Erwin Panofsky (1892-1968).
+In 1939 the first edition of Studies in Iconology written by art historian Erwin Panofsky (1892-1968) was published.
 The iconology is defined by the author as “the branch of art history that deals with the subject or the meaning of artworks as opposed to their formal values”.
 Panofsky, like Aby Warburg (1866-1929), was in opposition to the pure formalists of that time and he considered essential, in the correct reading of an artwork, to examine also those elements that could recall the cultural substratum of a society as well as the Seele (“psyche”).

-In the Introduction of Studies of Iconology, Panofsky defines and explains the three levels for a real proper analysis of an artwork: the primary subject (pre-iconographical level); the conventional subject (iconographical level); the content (iconological level).
+In the Introduction of Studies in Iconology, Panofsky defines and explains the three levels for a proper analysis of an artwork: the primary subject (pre-iconographical level), the conventional subject (iconographical level) and the content (iconological level).

 At that time this approach was mainly applied to Italian Renaissance.
-I believe that it could be a useful guide to have a proper understanding of a contemporary artwork.
+I believe that it could be a useful guide to have a proper understanding of a contemporary artwork too.

 I have decided, so, to apply this method to a specific artwork, a drawing done in 2014 by Miguel Martin (b.
-1985 Belfast, UK), titled Haemophobia, and realized using Indian ink on a watercolour paper sized 59×84 cm.
+1985 Belfast, UK), titled Haemophobia, made using Indian ink on a watercolour paper sized 59×84 cm.

 Contemporary art critics are fortunate enough to be able to get in touch with the artists, to visit their studios, to be explained about their techniques, to know facts and “behind the scenes” anecdotes.

-This is why I will write about this specific drawing of Miguel Martin not immediately revealing what I know thanks to him, but slowly guiding you in a hopefully useful reading in which the elements will be unveiled as in a Russian doll where the last doll is deliberately left half-closed, because you have to keep your curiosity active even after reading this text.
+This is why I will write about this specific drawing of Miguel Martin not immediately revealing what I know thanks to him, but slowly guiding you in a, hopefully, useful reading in which the elements will be unveiled as with a Russian Matrioska doll where the last doll is deliberately left half-closed, because you have to keep your curiosity active even after reading this text.

 The primary subject (pre-iconographical level)

 In this drawing we see 5 shoes.
 One, left alone by its left companion, at the centre.
 The other 4 are disposed, in pairs, around and over it.
-With ‘in pairs’ I mean that the left one of a pair is on the left side of the main character-shoe at the centre and the right one on its right side.
+By saying ‘in pairs’ I mean that the left one of a pair is on the left side of the main character-shoe at the centre and the right one is on its right side.
 The same happens for the other pair.
-The shoes are all black; they seem worn-out and carry almost a sentiment of tiredness.
-They are disposed in a specific order and on a very clean white fabric which function as a background and as a tablecloth of the piece of furniture, partially visible.
-The style and the technique reveal an attentive, long and meticulous process that says to us that the artist spent quite a lot of time to produce this drawing.
+The shoes are all black; they seem worn-out and almost carry a sentiment of tiredness.
+They are disposed in a specific order, on a very clean white fabric which functions as a background and as a tablecloth for the piece of furniture, partially visible.
+The style and the technique reveal an attentive, long and meticulous process that says to us that the artist spent quite a lot of time producing this drawing.

 The conventional subject (iconographical level)

-The way the various objects are disposed by Martin in this composition recalls some sort of sacrality that reminds something we all have seen on art history books or in museums and churches.
-There is a central part with some lateral elements that bring us to think of paintings with Madonna and child with Saints and Patrons all around.
+The way the various objects are disposed by Martin in this composition recalls some sort of sacrality that reminds us of something we’ve all seen on art history books or in museums and churches.
+There is a central part with some lateral elements that brings us to think of paintings with Madonna and child with Saints and Patrons all around.

-The white fabric, arranged with cure as a conduct to present this objects to us, reminds clearly the tradition of still-life paintings, particularly the sixteenth-century ones by Flanders and the Netherlands masters.
+The white fabric, arranged carefully to present the objects to us, clearly reminisces the tradition of still-life paintings, particularly the sixteenth-century ones by Flanders and the Netherlands masters.
 And a sort of memento mori is evidently included, as those sadden and over-used shoes very well declare.

 The content (iconological level)